bmsuisse/lakeapi/README.md

 You need to use `deltalake` to use partitions, and you only need str partition columns for now.

 [Z-ordering](https://docs.delta.io/latest/optimizations-oss.html#z-ordering-multi-dimensional-clustering) can also help a lot :).
-This approach should only be used for very large datasets.

 ## Even more features